Project Alberta: Hiroshima

 The mission was flown as planned and executed without significant problems.
 The three target-area aircraft arrived over Iwo Jima approximately three hours into the mission and departed together at 06:07.
 The safeties on the bomb were removed at 07:30, 90 minutes before time over target, and 15 minutes later the B-29s began a climb to the 30000 ft bombing altitude.
 The bomb run began at 08:12, with the drop three minutes later.
 Simultaneously The Great Artiste dropped its three Bangometer canisters, after which the B-29s immediately performed steep 155-degree diving turns, The Great Artiste to the left and Enola Gay to the right.
 The detonation followed 45.5 seconds after the drop.
 Primary and "echo" shock waves overtook the B-29s a minute following the blast, and the smoke cloud was visible to the crews for 90 minutes, by which time they were almost 400 mi away.
-The only footage of the mushroom cloud was taken by Harold Agnew while Robert "Bob" Caron took the definitive photograph of the cloud from the tail gunner position of the "Enola Gay."
-Enola Gay returned to Tinian at 14:58.
+The only footage of the mushroom cloud was taken by Harold Agnew while Robert "Bob" Caron took the definitive photograph of the cloud from the tail gunner position of the Enola Gay before the bomber returned to Tinian at 14:58.

+The three parachute-dropped Pief Panofsky pressure gauges had drifted down above the bomb, and the calibration pulses, radio transmitters, and oscilloscopes indicated everything operated properly.
+Alvarez noted, "Suddenly a bright flash lit the compartment, the light from the explosions reflecting off the clouds in front of us and back through the tunnel.
+The pressure pulse registered its N-shaped wave on our screens, and then a second wave recorded the reflection of the pulse from the ground.
+A few moments later two sharp shocks slammed the pane."
+The pressure versus time data was later used by Frederick Reines and John Malik to estimate the yield.